guilhermesmi/opsworks-cookbooks-rails/README.md

 }
 ```

-For the database config using `rails::database_config` recipe you must specify this data
+For the database config using `rails::mysql_config` recipe you must specify this data
 ```json
 {
   "rails_env": "production",